Participant Information

 • The host site, the Oregon Convention Center, is fully ADA accessible.

-• We are including ADA accessible accommodations in our room blocks at the Hyatt, Lolo Pass, and Portland State University.
+• We are including ADA accessible accommodations in our room blocks at Lolo Pass, and Portland State University.
+We requested this from the Hyatt, but due to a veteran’s group with many wheelchair guests during the same dates, there are none available.

 • Food at sponsored conference events will be labelled for potential allergens, and include vegetarian, vegan, and gluten free options.